angeris/cfmm-routing-code/numerics.md

 ### Zoom

-Zoom all numbers to fit biggest pool of each token into range.
+Zoom all numbers to fit biggest pool of each each token into range.

-If there is token reservers with maximal amount to be small amount, upscale all reservers of it until maximal oracalized value is in allowed numeric range.s
+#### Scale down big reserves tokens

-### (Optional) Scale up important tokens
+If some numerically big reserves exists, scale down all reservers of that token to fit numeric limit.

-Detect small reservers in some venues.
+#### Scale up these by some factor in all venues

-Scale up these by some factor in all venues.
+Detect numerically small reserves in some venues.

-If largest reserver will not be upper than limit, retain rescale.
+Upscale all reserves of that token until it limits oracalized value.

 So we try to make some small numeric important tokens bigger.